efeelize/eng/kaiyan/dinner/chinese_food/shaanxi.md

 > on-the-go breakfast.
 So this means you can eat it while you're going somewhere, while you're doing something.

 # 5.oily [adj.油腻的] & greasy
-> 1)I think, a lot of food that's oily is the food you actually add the oil to.it's been cooked in oil.
+> 1)I think, a lot of food that's oily is the food you actually add the oil to.it's been cooked in oil. oily has the sort of more healthy sense to it.
+Like if a pasta is oily or a salad is oily.
+Oil is good for you,Olive oil.don't say greasy skin.
+You can say oily skin.
+But greasy skin is like an insult.
+Get your greasy hands off me.

 > 2)Whereas food that is greasy, it might just be fatty.
 Like a hamburger, you don't usually cook it in grease.
 But it has a lot of fat.
 So the grease, the oil, comes out of the meat.
 But you could get rid of the grease before eating it.for a McDonald's hamburger would be greasy.
 Or those eggs are greasy.
-But you wouldn't really say that they're oily.
+But you wouldn't really say that they're oily.greasy is usually used when we talked about frying things.So, for example, chips are greasy.
+French fries are greasy.
+And you know, like really heavy meat with a lot of fat can be greasy as well.greasy is usually for frying things, French fries like that.

 # III.Type
 # 1.Skewers /ˈskjuː.ɚ/ [串儿] & kebabs /kəˈbɑbz/ [烤肉串]